fedeloper/awesome-binary-neural-networks/readme.md

 | [Amplitude Suppression and Direction Activation in Networks for 1-Bit Faster R-CNN](https://) | Proceedings of the 4th International Workshop on Embedded and Mobile Deep Learning | [Link](https://doi.org/10.1145/3410338.3412340) |

 ## Special Keyword Publications

+Publications specifically focusing on accelerators, FPGAs, memory optimization, or chip design in the context of Binary Neural Networks.

 ### Special Entries